tastyigniter/docs/installation.md

    configured properly.
 Activate mod_rewrite for the Apache web-server.
 If it is already activated, check the root htaccess file in `/.htaccess`, to make sure the `RewriteBase` value is configured properly.
 2. **A blank screen is displayed when opening the application:** Check the file permissions are set correctly on the `/storage` files and folders and writable for the web server.
+Also check that your files are owned by the correct group and user.
 3. **Setup successful but storefront links are not working:** Check that the theme's required extensions are all installed.